clamalo/studylm2/README.md

 **Who is this guide for?**

-This guide is for **everyone**, especially if you're not very familiar with computers or code.
-We will walk you through *every single step* to get this working on your computer.
+This guide is for Mac users, especially if you're not very familiar with computers or code.
+We will walk you through *every single step* to get this working on your Mac.
 No prior experience needed!

 ---